Nate Lowe Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

-- Lowe is batting .235 with one homer during his last games and is on a four-game hitting streak.
+- Lowe is batting .316 with one homer during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.